 We have special sample lectures from our faculties throughout the day.
 Learn what makes our staff passionate about what they teach.

 Experience Bachelor of Arts: Art in a changing climate

 Associate Professor Susan Ballard, Wellington Faculty of Humanities and Social Sciences

 9.15–10 am, KKLT303, Kirk building, Kelburn campus

-Associate Professor Ian Welch and Simon McCallum, Wellington Faculty of Engineering
+Associate Professor Ian Welch, Wellington Faculty of Engineering

 9.15–10 am, COLT122, Cotton building, Kelburn campus